Obarun/66/doc/upgrade.md

 A `module` cannot contain another `module`; instead, you can declare it as a dependency via `@depends` or `@requiredby`.
 These can also be specified through the `configure` `module` script.

-Refer to the specific [module](#module-service.md) page for further information.
+Refer to the specific [module](module-creation.html) page for further information.

 ## Trees

 Trees now react as services regarding graph dependencies.
-You can declare a `tree` depending on or required by others.
+You can declare a `tree` depending on or required-by others.

 A default named `global` `tree` is provided.
 Services without their localization defined or users not specifying a `tree` to use will be defined within that `tree`.